seandinwiddie/project-root/README.md

 - 📱 Expo Go for the application
 - react native web
 - 🌐 Redux.js for the state
-- 🎨 React Native Elements for command-line style UI
-- React Router
+- typescript
 - React

 ## Development Process 🧑‍💻

-- Develop a detailed plan for MVP, focusing on core mechanics and features of the system, including the CRGE, command line UI built using React Native Elements., and interactive tutorial 📈
+- Develop a detailed plan for MVP, focusing on core mechanics and features of the system, including the CRGE, command line UI to be built and interactive tutorial 📈
 - Create a flat file database schema and API endpoints that support the core gameplay mechanics and user interface features
 - Develop a command line UI that allows users to interact w/ the system world, use the CRGE, and engage w/ the various NPCs, as well as an interactive tutorial that teaches new users the mechanics of the system and  that looks like a command prompt or terminal, and handles user input using the TextInput component and is stylied using properties to make the TextInput look like a command prompt
 - Test the MVP and gather feedback from users to identify areas that need improvement or additional features